Framework: An Urban + Rural Ecology

 WALSH is a team of professionals who thrive on learning.
 We enjoy the exchange of ideas with one another and with our project partners.
 Founded in Portland, Oregon, in 1961, incorporated in 1974 and employee owned, WALSH has successfully worked throughout the Northwest.
 We are passionate about investing in the communities in which we live and build.

-WALSH is a company of builders – we build relationships, quality and value on every project.
-We are a Northwest leader in the high-quality construction of housing, including mixed-use, affordable, senior and student; education projects; historic renovations; health care; and hospitality projects, which encompass broad construction types, including wood frame, concrete, and structural steel.
+WALSH is a company of builders, building relationships, quality and value on every project.
+Walsh is a Northwest leader in the high-quality construction of housing, including mixed-use, affordable, senior and student; education projects; historic renovations; health care; and hospitality projects, which encompass broad construction types, including wood frame, concrete, and structural steel.
 WALSH has earned a solid reputation based on fair business practices, safety, teamwork and cooperative problem-solving.
 Our Seattle office opened in 1986, enabling us to better serve the needs of the Washington market.

 Mike Steffen, General Manager, Principal-in-Charge